MTCC recognizes that history is not stagnant and, in

 Ronald Dedman has only had one employer for more than 41 years – AT&T. He started out as an intern in 1974 and has continued to work in various positions leading up to his current role as president of AT&T Arkansas.
 Because AT&T’s mission includes serving the communities in which employees live and work, Ronnie has been dedicated to community service throughout his career.
 He previously served as chairman of the North Little Rock Chamber of Commerce Board of Directors, being the first African American to hold the position.
 He’s also particularly proud to have been initially appointed by Governor Mike Huckabee, then reappointed by Governor Mike Beebe, to the board of trustees for Pulaski Technical College, where he served as a board member for 10 years and had the unique opportunity to twice serve as chairman of the board.

 Serving as a member on these boards, whether associated with his work or due to personal conviction, has allowed Ronnie to make a positive difference in many areas.
-He believes he can make a difference serving as chairman of MTCC’s capital campaign committee by helping MTCC preserve the past while looking forward to the future.
+He believes he can make a difference serving as chairman of MTCC’s renovation fundraiser committee by helping MTCC preserve the past while looking forward to the future.

 Carolyn Henderson Allen Evette Allen, PhD